 The first step is to decide if you’re ready and assess your sales potential.
 It’s difficult to know when you’re ready, and it partly has to do with the merch itself.
 Are you a digital artist or other creative?
 Then you’ll have an easier time getting booted up than others.

-Take a look at our guide How to start a print-on-demand business in 2019.
+Take a look at our guide How to start a print-on-demand business.
 This is a comprehensive guide that tells you step-by-step exactly what you need to do if you would like to start a print-on-demand business.
 We recommend that you go step-by-step through the process of starting a business so that you understand exactly what you need to do, how much time you need to invest, and the best practices to be successful.

 One idea would be to research the popularity of the print-on-demand products that you think are most likely to sell to your audience.
 You can use Google Trends in order to gauge the interest in a product over time.
-For example, leggings are increasingly popular for women of all ages, while hooded sweatshirts and hoodies are among the most popular garments to buy.
+For example, leggings are increasingly popular for women of all ages, while custom sweatshirts and hoodies are among the most popular garments to buy.